Clergy

 National Insurance Contributions

-National Insurance contributions should be made for all priests until the age of 65.
-The cost is met by the parish in which the priest serves, or if he is on sabbatical or appointed to non-parochial work, it is met by the Diocese.
+All priests under the age of 65 should ensure that they are making Class 2 National Insurance contributions to secure their state pension.
+The cost can be reclaimed from the parish in which the priest serves, or if he is on sabbatical or appointed to non-parochial work, it can be reimbursed by the Diocese.

 Retirement Matters

 Diocesan priests are generally expected to retire at the age of 75.
 It is vital to plan ahead for this with the assistance of the Ministry to Priests team.
-Our Director of Ministry to Priests can be contacted here Our Sick and Retired Priests' Welfare Co-ordinator can be contacted here.
+Our Director of Ministry to Priests can be contacted here.
+Our Clergy Welfare Officer can be contacted here.

 Wills and Lasting Power of Attorney